 The Governors have responsibility for setting and monitoring the overall strategic direction of the Charitable Company, approving decisions reserved to Governors and appointing key members of staff.
 The Governors meet as a Board at least four times each year.
 All decisions reserved to the Governors are taken by the Board as a whole with the exception of pay decisions which are delegated to the Pay and Head Teacher's Appraisal Committees.
 Seven sub committees have supported the work of the Board.
-A number met three to four times during the year, with the others meeting as necessary, to consider detailed matters and recommend decisions to the full Board.
+The Resources Committee met five times during the year and the Standards and Performance Committee met three times, with the others meeting as necessary, to consider detailed matters and recommend decisions to the full Board.